Sandy Point Farmhouse

 The Sandy Point Farmhouse is a historic home at Sandy Point State Park, Anne Arundel County, Maryland, United States.
 It is a five-part plan consisting of a two-story central block connected to two wings by single-story hyphens.
 It was built in an 18th-century style in the 19th century and typical of Maryland domestic architecture.
-The house was constructed about 1815 for John Gibson, a member of the Annapolis elite and a relative of Samuel Ogle, an 18th-century Governor of Maryland.
+The house was constructed about 1815 for John Gibson, a member of the Annapolis elite whose wife Anne Ogle Ridout was granddaughter of Samuel Ogle, an 18th-century Governor of Maryland.

 The Sandy Point Farmhouse was listed on the National Register of Historic Places in 1972.